 Test Kitchen Tip: Lightly grill corn tortillas before the party and keep them warm in a tortilla warmer (IMUSA Plastic Tortilla & Arepa Warmer, $4.99, Target).

 This fresh twist on refried beans calls for black-eyed peas, bacon, and queso blanco.
 Finish the dish with a generous sprinkle of fresh cilantro.

 Gem Lettuce Salad with Chamoy Dressing

 Round out your taco party menu with a fresh salad that's filled with the flavors of Mexican Chamoy hot sauce.
 The dressing is made with apricot preserves, chile de arbol powder, and fresh lime.
 Use it to generously dress gem lettuce, avocado slices, and mango.

 Hosting a family-friendly fiesta isn't just about the food.
 Activities such as pinatas keep the kids happy between nibbles.
 Acheson and his daughters stuff their pinatas with little toys, Mexican candies, and a few special treats from a local chocolate maker.

 Acheson often does quick sketches of food ideas and recipes.
 Here, they're part of the decor -- he and his daughters sketched this party's offerings and taped them to the pantry door as a fun visual menu.
-Acheson's James Beard award-winning cookbook, A New Turn in the South, is sprinkled with his handwritten notes and sketches.
+Acheson's James Beard award-winning cookbook, A New Turn in the South, $31.50, Barnes and Noble, is sprinkled with his handwritten notes and sketches.